 Additionally, Bill is required to borrow shares in his brokerage account from a trader who is long GE.
 While Bill is short the GE stock, he must pay any dividends that are issued by GE.
 As you can see, shorting a stock is not an easy process.
 This explains why most investors are unwilling to participate in short selling, even if they believe a specific stock is overvalued.
 It’s simply not worth the effort.

 Thankfully, for those of us involved in crypto futures trading, there’s no difference between buying and selling a cryptocurrency contract.
-In other words, it’s just as easy to buy a futures contract as it is to sell a futures contract.
+In other words, buying a futures contract is just as easy as selling one and it’s possible to both long and short futures on the crypto market.
 The process is exactly the same.

-Many newer members of the crypto community are unaware that it’s possible to generate a profit from falling cryptocurrency prices.
+Many newer members of the crypto community are unaware that it’s possible to generate a profit from falling cryptocurrency prices using a short futures contract.
 Let’s review an example using the contract specifications from the Digitex Futures exchange.

 In our example, Amy is bearish on the price of Bitcoin (BTC).
-She believes the price of BTC will decline.
-Amy has an account with Digitex.
+She believes the price of BTC will decline and is interested in short selling bitcoin.
+Amy has an account with Digitex and she knows how to short sell bitcoin.
 Her account is fully funded with DGTX tokens, which is the unit of account used to trade on the Digitex exchange.

 The current value of BTC is $3,580.
 Amy sells 250 BTC/USD futures contracts at $3,580.
 She is short 250 contracts in her account.
 Amy will generate a profit if the price of BTC declines.